matthewww/cloud-lab-chronicles/Labs/lab-ideas-esp32cam.md

    - **ESP32-CAM**: Connect a DHT sensor to measure temperature and humidity.
 Send data to the cloud along with images captured periodically.
    - **AWS**: Use **AWS IoT Analytics** to analyze and visualize the temperature data.
 You can build time-series dashboards to monitor changes over time.
    - **Azure**: Use **Azure Time Series Insights** to create time-series graphs of temperature readings and explore the data interactively.

+  **Possible Extensions**:
+   - Set up temperature thresholds to trigger alerts or activate devices like fans.

    **Learning Outcomes**:
    - Understand how to collect and analyze time-series IoT data.